gruz0/LadderLegends/README.md

 Only the fastest, smartest, and most fearless will become the ultimate Ladder Legend.\
 Are you ready to climb?

+## Explaining the Real Sport

+### Name & Core Concept

+This sport is often referred to as Fire Sport and is part of firefighter competitions in ex-USSR countries.
+The sport simulates the speed, agility, and precision firefighters need to reach higher floors of a building using a special hook ladder.

+### Main Discipline: Hook Ladder Climbing

+- Under 15 years old: Competitors start without carrying the ladder — the ladder is already placed against the building (usually at the second-floor window).
+The task is to sprint from the starting line, reach the ladder, and climb to the second floor as fast as possible.
+- Teenage/Adult Beginner: Competitors carry the ladder, run with it, and hook it onto the first-floor window, climb, then lift it and hook onto the second-floor window, and climb again.
+- Advanced/Pro Level: Same process but continue up to the fourth floor.
+The entire sequence must be smooth — dropping the ladder or missing a hook costs precious seconds.

+### Secondary Discipline: 100-Meter Firefighter Obstacle Race

+- Course example: Sprint → jump over a fence → run across a narrow bridge/plank → connect a fire hose to a hydrant or target → dash to the finish.
+- It’s a mix of sprinting, coordination, and quick hands.

+### Why It’s Exciting

+- It’s fast — world-class hook ladder climbs to the 4th floor happen in under 14 seconds.
+- It’s skill-based — one tiny mistake can cost the win.
+- It’s unique — unlike standard track-and-field races, this has vertical climbing, precision hooking, and real risk of falling.
+- It’s a perfect blend of strength, speed, and technique.

 ## Game Overview

 ### 📌 Core Gameplay